MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/20-Building-Linux-VM.md

 3. Make sure the CloudShell says Bash in the upper left.
 If it says PowerShell, use the drop-down to select Bash and select Confirm to change to the Bash shell.

-4. Type this command:
+4. Type this command to create the ssh keys (bogth the Private and the Public):

 ```
-ssh-keygen -t rsa -b 2048 to create the ssh key.
+ssh-keygen -t rsa -b 2048
 ```

 5. You will be prompted to enter a file in which to save the key pair.
 Just press Enter to save in the default location, listed in brackets.